A Blueprint for Fermat’s Last Theorem

 Say \(f_1\) and \(f_2\) are two elements of \(S_{W,\chi }(U;k)\) which agree on each \(g_i\).
 It suffices to prove that \(f_1(g)=f_2(g)\) for all \(g\in (D\otimes _F\mathbb {A}_F^\infty )^\times \).
 So say \(g\in (D\otimes _F\mathbb {A}_F^\infty )^\times \), and write \(g=\delta g_iu\) for \(\delta \in D^\times \) and \(u\in U\).
 Then \(f_1(g)=f_1(\delta g_iu)=\delta \cdot f_1(g_i)\) (by hypotheses (i) and (iii) of the definition of \(S_{W,\chi }(U;k)\)), and similarly \(f_2(g)=\delta \cdot f_2(g_i)\) and because \(f_1(g_i)=f_2(g_i)\) by assumption, we deduce \(f_1(g)=f_2(g)\) as required.

-It thus remains to prove Fujisaki’s lemma.
-Note that we will be assuming the results from the adele mini-project 8.
+It thus remains to prove Fujisaki’s lemma, which is what we do in the rest of this miniproject.
+Note that we will be assuming the results from the adele mini-project, chapter 8 of this blueprint, and also from the Haar character mini-project, chapter 9.